 Richie Allan will discuss the master plan used for the three rivers The Molonglo, Murrumbidgee and Yass River, the channel that runs under Northbourne Avenue.
 He will also share his knowledge through depicted artwork.
 Richie will discuss the cultural history of the rivers that connected and once flowed through Lake Burley Griffin.
 Richie will also discuss artefacts at Gubur Dhaura Ochre Pit (Ngunnawal name for ‘Ochre Ground’) and show how these can be identified in our backyard the suburbs or bushland.

-Talent: Richie Allan is a well-known and respected Ngunnawal man managing his business, Traditional Owners Aboriginal Corporation (TOAC).
+Talent: Richie Allan is a well-known and respected Ngunnawal/Kamilaroi man managing his business, Traditional Owners Aboriginal Corporation (TOAC).
 He delivers cultural awareness training, culture, and education talks, performs Welcome to Country and smoking ceremonies and cultural tours for the local community and local Government to find new and innovative ways to improve the lives of Indigenous people.